pupilfirst/wd201-scripts/get-started-with-git-and-github/plagiarism/README.md

 ## Don't get stuck, though.

 If you're ever really stuck, or getting frustrated - ask for help - that's another one of the things that you'll need to learn.
 You'll need to learn _when_ to ask for help, _how_ to ask to help, and how to interpret the help that you get - we have a lesson in this course that covers that topic.

-## All solutions are public

-Now I've stressed that you shouldn't look for solutions, so it might seem odd that we (the course authors) are making solutions for all of the assignments public.
-This course includes a link to a Github repository that actually contains every single solution.

-Don't look at them - at least, not until you've received a maximum grade in a given assignment.

-Once you've received a maximum grade - once you feel that there's no way that you can write your code better - take a look at the solution and compare it to what other programmers have written.
-Reading other people's code _is_ something you should practise doing - but only to understand, not to copy, and definitely never to simply complete an assignment.